BrandonHaynes/filesystem_experiments/README.md

 ![Writing Tiles of Different Bitrates: Faster Systems](images/writing_Truncated.png)

 When it comes to writing video tiles, the file system seems to be the fastest at all tile sizes we tested.
-TileDB using overflow pages again significantly outperforms TileDB without them, but was still less efficient than the file system.
+TileDB using overflow pages again significantly outperforms TileDB without them, but both methods were less efficient than the file system.

 ### Experiment 3:
 Finally, we looked at the throughput of the 9mbps tiles.
 Here, the y axis is the throughput in tiles per second.

 ![Throughput of 9mbps Tiles](images/throughput.png)

 The file system had the highest throughput when reading tiles stored in individual files.
-TileDB with overflow pages again outperformed TileDB without them, and both were more significant than the other methods involving the file system.
+TileDB without overflow pages slightly outperformed TileDB with them in this case, and both were more efficient than the file system methods.
 SciDB had the lowest throughput by far.

 ## Conclusions
-We found that SciDB is less efficient by far than either TileDB or the file system, so should likely not be used for storing and retrieving data.
-TileDB using overflow pages was consistently more efficient than TileDB without them, but the file system outperformed TileDB in general in terms of both writing and throughput.
+We found that SciDB is less efficient by far than either TileDB or the file system, so should likely not be used for storing and retrieving data.  ileDB using overflow pages outperformed TileDB without them for writing and reading, but was slightly less efficient in terms of throughput.
+The file system using tiles stored in individual files was more efficient than any other method in terms of writing and throughput.

 One thing to keep in mind is that we could have further optimized the file system read tests; had we done so, we probably would have matched TileDB in terms of efficiency.
 However, doing so would have required much more time, to the point that TileDB would then likely be the better choice in terms of usability.